emily-ramond/Grid-Forecasting-Final/README.md

 ## Outputs
 Note: The BasisFormer model requires significant GPU resources for training.
 For immediate review, all performance plots and metrics (sMAPE, MAE, and RMSE) are pre-rendered in the provided Project_new.ipynb file and technical report.

+## N8N Front-End Instructions
+the /models and /api folders are for running the n8n environment to interact with our AI agent.